Prevent

 Governance arrangements for North Yorkshire

 In response to the Prevent Strategy 2011 a multi-agency 'Prevent Strategic Board' (formally the Prevent Implementation Board) was formed.
-Representation on this board is at a Chief Officer level from the specified authorities and is currently chaired by Chief Executive of a District Council.
-The delivery arm for this board is the multi-agency Local Prevent Groups (formally known as the Bronze Groups) which are district based.
+Representation on this board is at a Chief Officer level from the specified authorities and is currently chaired by Assistant Chief Executive of North Yorkshire Council.
+The delivery arm for this board is the multi-agency Local Prevent Groups which are locality based.
+For more information contact lesley.gray@northyorks.gov.uk

 Your role